apergos/docker-saltcluster/salt/redis/README.txt

 you should see a pile of returner output back from the last command it runs.

-This is still in progress; it seems to work reliably enugh with 0.17.5 on precise and with 2014.1.10 on trusty.
-It will of course be broken in part on lucid because lucid's py-redis client does not support lpush, which the salt redis returner uses
+This is still in progress; it seems to work reliably enough with 0.17.5 on precise and with 2014.1.10 on trusty.